Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 PHENOGAMOUS (fee-NOG-am-us) - Plants as distinguished from spore-bearing cryptogams.

-PHENOLOGY (fee-NOL-o-ji) - Part of ecology concerned with correlation of climattic factors with the vegetative and reproductive development of a plant.
+PHENOLOGY (fee-NOL-o-ji) - Part of ecology concerned with correlation of climatic factors with the vegetative and reproductive development of a plant.

-PHENOTYPE (FEE-no-type) - A term referring to a group fo individuals having similar external characteristics but differing in genetic composition.
+PHENOTYPE (FEE-no-type) - A term referring to a group of individuals having similar external characteristics but differing in genetic composition.
+The external expression of a genotype.

 PHOTOCHROME (fo-to-KROME) - A protein substance related to the flowering process.
-(Also - A photograph in colors.)
+(Also - A color photograph.)

-PHOTOPERIODISM (fot-toh-PEER-i-od-izm) - Response of the plant to length of daily exposure to light.
+PHOTOPERIODISM (fot-toh-PEER-i-od-izm) or (foh-toh-PEER-ee-oh-dizm) - Response of the plant to length of daily exposure to light.
 Correct duration, combination of light and dark periods for production of flower producing hormones.
+The response of a plant to the daily duration of daylight, correlated to seasonal changes.

-PHOTOSYNTHESIS (foh-toh-SIN-thee-sis) - The process a plant uses to produce carbohydrates and sugar from water and carbon dioxide in the air using chlorophyl-containing cells exposed to light.
+PHOTOSYNTHESIS (foh-toh-SIN-thee-sis) or (foh-toh-SIN-the-siss) - The process a plant uses to produce carbohydrates and sugar from water and carbon dioxide in the air using chlorophyl-containing cells exposed to light.

 PHOTOTROPISM (foh-TOT-ro-pizm) - Growth response to light, either positive when vegetative parts bend or reach towards light, or negative when turning away from light (as roots).

-PHYLLOTAXY (fil-ah-TAK-si) - Leaf and flower arrangement on a stem.
+PHYLLOTAXY (fil-ah-TAK-si) or (FILL-oh-tak-see) - Leaf and flower arrangement on a stem.
+The arrangement of leaves on the stem.

 PHYLOGENETICAL (phye-loh-je-NET-i-kal) - Pertaining to the race history of a type or group of organisms

-PHYLOGENY (fye-LOJ-e-ni) - Evolutionary development of a population, organism, organ or tissue.
+PHYLOGENY (fye-LOJ-e-ni) or (fye-LOJ-en-ee) - Evolutionary development of a population, organism, organ or tissue.

-PHYTOLOGY (fye-TOL-oh-ji) - The study of plants.
+PHYTOLOGY (fye-TOL-oh-ji) - The study of plants; particularly of the kinds or species;.
 Botany.

 PILOSE (PYE-lose) - With long, soft hairs.